Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 # :star: Horizontal Pod Autoscaling
 - In Kubernetes, [a Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) automatically updates a workload resource (such as a [Deployment](#deployments) or [StatefulSet](#statefulsets)), with the aim of automatically scaling the workload to match demand.
+- As an alternative, we can also use [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#cluster-autoscaler) for scaling pods.

 ## AutoScaling on Container resource metrics